 If you’re going to sell physical goods online, shipping orders will be an important part of your process.
 There are a few key tasks new store owners need to complete, including configuring settings and choosing a carrier and delivery options.

-Fortunately, there are WooCommerce extensions to save you some time — and for WooCommerce stores in the United States and Canada, WooCommerce Shipping simplifies order fulfillment.
+Fortunately, there are WooCommerce extensions to save you some time — and for WooCommerce stores in the United States, WooCommerce Shipping simplifies order fulfillment.

 Getting started: Product Dimensions and Shipping Zones

 When you’re setting up a new store, there are two main shipping settings to configure:

 To accurately calculate shipping rates, any carrier will need accurate dimension and weight information.
 This is set at a product level.
 To add these details, navigate to the Products tab in wp-admin, select a product, and scroll down to Product Data block:

 Learn more about adding shipping dimensions to WooCommerce products.

 Once you’ve set up dimensions, you can configure Shipping Zones if you plan to ship to more than one region, or areas for which you’d like to set a blanket shipping rate.